Norm Drucker: Career after merger, accomplishments and accolades

+Chamberlain otherwise played every minute of every game that season, except for the 8 minutes and 33 seconds after his ejection that day.
+The New York Times reports that it was fellow referee Earl Strom giving Chamberlain the first technical, and then Drucker came in with a second technical and an ejection because Chamberlain said Strom must be betting on the game; and then Drucker added a third for Chamberlain's profane response to the second technical.
+This was the only time in 14 years that Chamberlain was disqualified from an NBA game, whether by personal fouls or technical fouls.
+(On another occasion, Chamberlain saved Strom from an angry crowd of St. Louis Hawks fans coming toward Strom, by lifting the referee up and carrying him to the locker room.)

 Drucker's career gave him a courtside view of key moments of the NBA's first 35 seasons.
 He was the last active NBA referee to have officiated in 1953-54—the last season before the NBA introduced the 24-second clock.
 That same season, he was selected to officiate the only regular-season game in NBA history that experimented with rims 12 feet, rather than 10 feet, off the ground.
 He officiated the games when Bob Pettit scored his 15,000th career point and Wilt Chamberlain scored his 25,000th.